-A professional cleaner’s job is to keep a facility and its occupants healthy, and an effective cleaning and disinfecting program helps accomplish that.
+A professional cleaner’s job is to keep a facility and its occupants healthy.
+An effective cleaning and disinfecting program helps accomplish that.
 However, we need to clean and disinfect sensibly.

 As we analyze the steps taken by the professional cleaning industry to address the pandemic, one of the issues coming to light is the overuse of disinfectants.
 Known as indiscriminate disinfecting, disinfectants were used just about anywhere and everywhere.
 This can be harmful to the cleaner, building users, and the environment.